 Bring with you: Lonely Planet Miami and the Keys Guide

-The Florida Keys is known for its absolutely incredible beaches and Key Largo is no exception.
+The Florida Keys is known for its absolutely incredible coastline and KL is no exception.
 Here is a complete list of the best beaches in Key Largo.

-Cannon Beach is a stunning beach which is located within the Kohn Pennekamp Coral Reef State Park.
+Cannon Beach is a stunning calm, sandy beach which is located within the John Pennekamp Coral Reef State Park.

-The Kohn Pennekamp Coral Reef State Park is almost like a mini beach theme park.
-It has 2 beautiful beaches within (Cannon Beach & Far Beach).
+The John Pennekamp Coral Reef State Park is almost like a mini water theme park.
+It has 2 beautiful areas for swimming within (Cannon Beach & Far Beach).
 The Park also has many nature trails and great camping.
 On top of all this, you can take great snorkel trips from the Pennekamp Coral Reef State Park.

-Arguably, the more popular beach within this complex is the calm, Cannon Beach.
+Arguably, the more popular within this complex is the usually tranquil, Cannon Beach.

-What we loved about this beach is its uniqueness.
-Lining the beach are 17th century cannons.
-The cannons are rumoured to have come from a shipwreck in the area.
+You’ll immediately notice that lining beach are 17th century cannons.
+The cannons are rumored to have come from a shipwreck in the area.

-The beach is ideal for swimming with kids (no waves) plus there is great opportunities for snorkeling at the beach.
+Cannon Beach is ideal for swimming with kids (no waves) plus there is great opportunities for snorkeling from the shore.
 The fish were plentiful.
-They were not however, the most beautiful fish we have seen in our travels.
+They were not, however, the most beautiful fish we have seen in our travels.
 Snorkeling was very fun nonetheless!

-There are signs at the beach warning swimmers that Alligators can be preset in the water.
+There are signs warning swimmers that Alligators can be preset in the water.
 We didn’t see any and no-one appeared particularly worried.
 However, the water was a little murky and what I will call ‘alligator friendly’.

-It is important to remain alligator conscious at all time in Florida in the interest of safety.
+In the interest of safety it is important to remain gator conscious at all time throughout Florida, even in the Keys.

-If you feel like an adventure, you can snorkle out and find an old Spanish shipwreck beneath the surface.
+If you feel like an adventure, you can snorkel out and find an old Spanish shipwreck beneath the surface.

 The Florida Keys are notoriously more expensive than the rest of Florida.
-We would recommend purchasing a snorkel in advance rather than in Key Largo.
-There are no Walmarts available at Key Largo, only a fairly expensive Publix.
+We would recommend purchasing a snorkel in advance rather than in town.
+There are no Walmarts available at KL, only a fairly expensive Publix.

-There are shower facilities, tables and BBQs available for use in the Kohn Pennekamp Coral Reef State Park.
+There are shower facilities, tables and BBQs available for use in the John Pennekamp Coral Reef State Park.

-This is the second beach located within the Kohn Pennekamp Coral Reef State Park in Key Largo.
+This is the second beach located within the John Pennekamp Coral Reef State Park.